記事内にプロモーションを含むことがあります

 Since we just checked the units, you can proceed as you are with meters.

-Loop Cutting Tool
+– Loop Cutting Tool

 I want to cut the added cube in half in preparation for modeling it symmetrically.

-First select the cube and if it is in object mode Edit Mode.
+First, select the cube, and if it is in object mode Edit Mode.

-Then, from the Toolbar, loopcut.
+Then, from the Toolbarloopcut.

 If the square polygons are connected, it will automatically cut around the area.

-Basically, the cut is made through the midpoint of the edge, but operator panel to adjust the position of the cut and the number of divisions.
+The cut is made through the midpoint of the edge, but operator panel to adjust the position of the cut and the number of divisions.

 Personally, the loop cut is an easy-to-use tool that I use very often.